newcastleuniversity/puppet-module-ksmb/README.md

 * Installs arbitrary PPD files to arbitrary directories on the node (because the CUPS module this is designed to work with doesn't install PPD files).

 TODO: split this module as it does two things.
+TODO: remove stated dependency on leoarnold-cups and rewrite docs to suggest use of leoarnold-cups instead of mandating it.
+It doesn't actually matter to this module how CUPS is managed.

 ## Setup